l3nz/say-cheez/README.md

 # Say-cheez

-Captures a snapshot of the environment at build time, so you cn display it at run-time.
+Captures a snapshot of the environment at build time, so you can display it at run-time.

 Sometimes you'd want to reference the version of your package at run time, or when / where / from what sources it was built, but that information